alexandrenardi/aws-devops-end-to-end-workshop/README.md

 #### Create a new pipeline for automating Books microservice build and deploy

-1. Choose a name for your pipeline, as demobookstore-BooksService-Pipeline, for example
+1. Choose a name for your pipeline, as demobookstore-BooksService-Pipeline, for example.
+Leave all other options as default
 2. Create the Commit stage as:
    -  Action name = Source (or other you’d prefer)
    - Action provider = AWS CodeCommit